openjump-gis/openjump/etc/readme.txt

 3. Running OpenJUMP
 -------------------
 Run the startup scripts contained in the /bin folder:
-- For windows, double-click on "JUMPWorkbench.bat"
+- For windows, double-click on "openjump.bat"
-- For Linux/Unix, launch JUMPWorkbench-unix.sh
+- For Linux/Unix, launch openjump-unix.sh or openjump.sh
-- For Mac, launch JUMPWorkbench-mac.sh
+- For Mac, launch openjump.sh
-- an improved script for unix exists: JUMPWorkbench-unix2.sh
+- an improved script for unix exists: openjump-unix2.sh

 Further notes can be found on our wiki: www.openjump.org